Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 - Reach out to Influencers or Blogging Buddies to get more eyes on the post.

-And finally, once you have your first viral post take off, don’t be afraid to write more or make changes to older posts.
+And finally, once you have your first viral blog post take off, don’t be afraid to add more information or make changes to older posts.

 Constantly research, and look up your Analytics to see which posts are doing better than others.

-See if you can add more links or images (or Infographics) to those posts and re-publish them so that they do even better.
+See if you can add more links or images (or Infographics) to those posts and re-publish them with a newer date so that they do even better.

 And the more you nurture it and care for it, the faster it will show you results.